Danube-Team/the-code/README.txt

 About
 This App is to provide a mobile UI for app users to look for custom events.
 It includes birthdays, meetings, baby showers and wedding events.
-Each events have customisted features to accomodate the user personal needs with a "submit" button to send the detailed information on their email.
+Each events have customisted features to accomodate the user personal needs with the possibility to send their confirmed event information on their email.

+Main App option:
+Login button: user may access on their account to give a better app's usability.
+Login features: email and password.
+Register button: users are welcomed to registers themselves if they want to use the app in the future.
+Register features: name, email, password, phone number.

 Features in each event:
 Wedding event : date, guests, venue, contact name, phone, email, others (selection among flowers, DJ and band), special requirements;